-There are 2 distribution channels that allow one to sell its wines on the Swedish market:
+There are two distribution channels that allows one to sell its wines on the Swedish market:

 It is hard to understand how the Swedish Monopoly works, but here is a short explanation:

 First, how Systembolaget describes itself: